rdpoor/rigol-grab/ReadMe.md

     > cd <your chosen directory>/rigol-grab
     > pipenv shell
-    > python rigol_grab.py --auto_open
+    > python rigol_grab.py --auto_view

-Note that the `--auto_open` argument will cause the .png file to be opened immediately using the default viewer for your system.
+Note that the `--auto_view` argument will cause the .png file to be opened immediately using the default viewer for your system.

 ## Options